-Helicopter pilots with more than three years’ experience usually earn
+Helicopter pilots with over 3 years’ experience usually earn

-Pay for helicopter pilots varies depending on skills, experience and their employer.
+Pay for helicopter pilots varies depending on skills, experience and the type of work they do.

 (This information is a guide only.
 Find out more about the sources of our pay information)